 Típico earned a 18th Latin Grammy Awards nomination for “Best Latin Jazz Album.”

-Típico earned a 60th Grammy Awards nomination for “Best Latin Jazz Album.”
+Típico earned a 2018 Grammy nomination for “Best Latin Jazz Album.”

 Zenón plays Teatro LATEA at Clemente Soto Vélez Cultural and Educational Center in the Lower East Side on Saturday, September 9, 2017.
 Time TBD.